streamlit/streamlit/docs/getting_started.md

 '...and now we\'re done!'
 ```

-## Record a screencast
+## Part 4: Recording a screencast (optional)

 After you've built a Streamlit app, you may want to discuss some of it with co-workers over email or Slack, or share it with the world on Twitter.
-A great way to do that is with Streamlit's built-in screencast recorder.
+A great way to share your app is by using the Streamlit built-in screencast recorder.
 With it, you can record, narrate, stop, save, and share with a few clicks.

 To start a screencast, locate the menu in the upper right corner of your app (**☰**), select **Record a screencast**, and follow the prompts.
 Before the recording starts, you'll see a countdown — this means it's showtime.

 To stop your screencast, go back to the menu (**☰**) and select **Stop recording** (or hit the **ESC** key).
 Follow the prompts to preview your recording and save it to disk.
 That's it, you're ready to share your Streamlit app.